My husband is happy to drink purchased eggnog by the carton…me? I’m a little more fussy and only homemade will do, yum!

 - Mocha: Makes 10 servings, chocolate milk, heavy whipping cream, instant coffee granules, pure vanilla extract and rum extract are added.
 From Taste of Home.

 - Holiday Cheer Latte: Shots of espresso (or double/triple concentrated coffee) are added along with milk, sugar, whipped cream and nutmeg (optional).
-From Savory Sweet Life.
+Savory Sweet Life.